 Rome is a bit further away from Cinque Terre than Florence.
 A day trip is a bit of a stretch, but you could easily spend one night in Cinque Terre and come back to Rome the next day.

 By train: Traveling by train will take you between 3 hours and 12 minutes to 4 hours and 30 minutes and cost between 17 to 50 euros, depending on the type of train you end up getting.
 There are a few direct trains per day from Roma Termini station to La Spezia Centrale (travel time 3 hours and 54 minutes).
 Others require you to change trains in Pisa or Florence.
 You can also reach La Spezia Centrale from Roma Ostiense and Roma Tiburtina.
+Once you reach La Spezia, change for the Cinque Terre Express.

 Check on the Trenitalia website for details.